Goals

 As for system utilities, Gnome Archive Manager clearly surpasses MS

-Compressed Folders, and it is even faster than PeaZip for Linux.
+Compressed Folders, and it has comparable performances with PeaZip for

 Performances on Apple